Gaslight (1944 film): Plot

-In 1875, after world-famous opera singer Alice Alquist is murdered at her home in Victorian London, her orphan niece Paula is sent to Italy to follow in her footsteps.
-As an adult, Paula marries her accompanist Gregory Anton after a two-week whirlwind romance.
-They agree to settle in London and occupy her late aunt's long-vacant townhouse.
+In 1875, after world-famous opera singer Alice Alquist is murdered at her home in Victorian London, her orphan niece Paula is sent to Italy, eventually studying opera to follow in Alice's footsteps.
+During her voice lessons, Paula is charmed by and marries her accompanist, Gregory Anton, after a two-week whirlwind romance.
+They settle in London, where Paula has inherited her late aunt's long-vacant townhouse.
 Paula grapples with the memory of her aunt's murder, and Gregory suggests storing Alice's furnishings in the attic.

 When Paula finds a letter to her aunt from a man named Sergis Bauer, Gregory reacts violently but apologizes.
-He hires a young maid, Nancy, and insists that she never bother his "high-strung" wife.
-Paula is surprised when Gregory chides her supposed forgetfulness, but on a visit to the Tower of London, she cannot find an heirloom brooch he gave her, although it was stored safely in her handbag.
-She is plagued by noises coming from the boarded-up attic, and notices the gaslights dimming for no apparent reason when Gregory is not home.
+He hires a young maid, Nancy, insisting that she take instructions from him instead of his "high-strung" wife.
+Paula is perplexed when Gregory begins to chide her supposed forgetfulness.
+On a visit to the Tower of London, she cannot find an heirloom brooch he gave her, although he stored it safely in her handbag.
+Gregory then begins to berate her for denying that she removed paintings from the wall, hiding them in odd corners of the house.
+Disturbed by noises coming from the boarded-up attic when Gregory is not home, Paula notices the gaslights also dim for no apparent reason.

-With Gregory looking on, Paula has discovered the letter from Sergis Bauer.
+With Gregory looking on, Paula discovers the letter from Sergis Bauer.

-Gregory flirts with Nancy, whose disgust for his wife only worsens Paula's nerves.
-Her anxious behavior is noticed by Inspector Brian Cameron of Scotland Yard, a childhood admirer of Alice.
-Struck by Paula's resemblance to her aunt, Cameron attempts to reopen the cold case, discovering that a gift of royal jewels was not recovered after Alice's murder.
-Isolating his wife from the world, Gregory convinces her that she is a kleptomaniac, responsible for hiding a painting, and is too unwell to be in public.
-Unable to prevent her from attending a party hosted by her old family friend, Gregory accuses Paula of stealing his pocket watch.
-When he "finds" it in her handbag, Paula becomes hysterical in front of the guests.
+Gregory brazenly flirts with Nancy, whose open disrespect worsens Paula’s nerves.
+Paula's anxious behavior is noticed by Inspector Brian Cameron of Scotland Yard, a childhood admirer of Alice.
+Struck by Paula's resemblance to her aunt, Cameron attempts to reopen the cold case, discovering that Alice owned precious royal jewels that were not recovered after Alice's murder.

+Isolating his wife from the world, Gregory convinces her that she is unstable and a kleptomaniac, too unwell to be in public.
+When Paula insists on attending a recital hosted by an old family friend, Gregory accuses Paula of stealing his pocket watch during the event.
+When he "finds" it in her handbag, Paula becomes hysterical in front of the guests, who include Cameron.
 Taking Paula home, Gregory angrily claims that her mother died in an asylum, and that the letter she discovered from Sergis Bauer never existed.
 Doubting her own sanity, Paula breaks down.